Nameh-Dhiman/Evil_Geniuses/README.md

 ## Features

-- Login and SignIn facility for the students.
+- Login and SignIn facility for the Students and Instructors.
-- Detailed grades of the students with infographics and take loan feature.
+- Detailed grades of the students with infographics.
 - Chat feature with the instructors for the students.
-- Pocket Buddy(Manage your monthly expenses and take loan from the organisation in case of need).
+- Pocket Buddy (Manage your monthly expenses and take loan from the organisation in case of need).
-- Personal user Dashboard(Different for student and Instructor).
+- Personal user Dashboard (Different for student and Instructor).

 ## Team